 - Expand your LinkedIn network: Connect with sales leaders on LinkedIn and build relationships with them.
 This could lead to the sales manager role you’ve been waiting for.

 Sales Management Resources

 - Rain Group: Rain Group features training programs in a variety of industries and areas like technology and healthcare.
 Part of why their programs are so effective is that they focus on specific niches like insurance within financial services.
-They’re also results-driven, so training won’t just be a great class but will also produce great outcomes.
+They’re also results-driven, so training won’t just be a great class but will produce great outcomes.

-- Double-digit sales: This organization has training programs for sales teams and sales managers.
+- Double-Digit Sales: This organization has training programs for sales teams and sales managers.
 They cover a variety of topics including sales leadership, storytelling, and prospecting.
-They also offer post-training skill building to ensure the training sticks.
+They also offer post-training skill-building to ensure the training sticks.

 Sales managers have a mix of skills that include a balance of leadership and coaching.
 Leadership qualities are those inspirational traits that can move entire teams to crush their sales goals.
 They’re able to bring team morale up and foster a team or sales culture that fosters high performance.
 Sales leaders are visionaries who can inspire teams to make sales goals a reality.

 On the other hand, great sales managers are also the best coaches.
 Coaches are detail-oriented and focused on results.
 They know how to create reports showing where sales are increasing or ones that indicate how much time reps spend on the phone during the awareness phase of the sales pipeline.
 With this type of information, effective sales managers can offer specific feedback to individuals on their teams, improving their performance.

 Frequently Asked Questions (FAQs)

 How long does it take to become a sales manager?